 - 1. The Vice President of Student Services will notify the student of the date and time of the hearing.
 The student's written summary and case information will be forwarded to the Executive Vice President.
 Whenever possible, at least three (3) business days will be allotted for preparation between the time of notification of the student and the hearing date.
 Unless unusual circumstances exist, the hearing should be held within seven (7) business days of the submission of the appeal. - 2.
 The student may be represented by legal counsel at his/her expense.
 The student may also have a college counselor or faculty advisor serve as an advocate during the hearing process.
 Parents of minor students may attend the hearing. - 3.
 The hearing will be conducted by the Executive Vice President in an orderly, fair, and thorough manner.
 A member of the leadership team may be appointed to represent the College's interest at the hearing.
 All questions and responses are expected to be provided respectfully by all parties.
 Any disruptions to the proceedings will result in the removal of the offending party from the hearing.
-Only those persons, whose presence is required, as determined by the Discipline Committee, will be permitted to attend.
-If cause for discipline is related to a program or classroom issue, the Academic Dean and the involved faculty member should be available to the Discipline Committee as witnesses and/or to present their case. - 4.
+Only those persons, whose presence is required, as determined by the Discipline Committee, will be permitted to attend. - 4.
 If a student fails to appear in person or remotely before the Discipline Committee and fails to notify the Vice President of Student Services, he/she forfeits his/her right to the hearing and will not be allowed to re-enroll until the disciplinary matter is resolved.
 If there are mitigating circumstances for missing the hearing, as determined by the Vice President of Student Services, the hearing will be rescheduled.
 The Discipline Committee shall render a decision based solely on the facts presented at the hearing.
 The Vice President chairing the hearing provides the appropriate sanction. - 5.
 Any witness asked to testify at the hearing is expected to do so.
 It is expected that all statements made to the Discipline Committee will be true.
 Students giving false statements may be subject to discipline in accordance with these rules.
 A student may have up to two (2) character witnesses testify at a hearing.
 The Committee, the Executive Vice President, and the student charged may ask the witnesses questions.